Why Do Research In Children?

 Medicines, devices, and treatments are often not tested in children.

-At nearly half of medical visits, children are given a medicine, and 70% of those medicines have only been tested in adults.
+When children are given a medicine, more than 70% of the time, those medicines have only been tested in adults.

 The simple truth is...children are not little adults.